What is a Knee Ligament?

 What’s the Healing Time of a Knee Ligament Injury?

 Treatment of a ligament injury varies depending on its location and severity.

 Grade I sprains usually heal within a few weeks.
 Maximal ligament strength will occur after six weeks when the collagen fibres have matured.
 Resting from painful activity, icing the injury, and some anti-inflammatory medications are useful.
 Physiotherapy will help to hasten the healing process via electrical modalities, massage, strengthening and joint exercises to guide the direction that the ligament fibres heal.
-This helps to prevent a future tear.
+Better aligned scar tissue helps to prevent a future tear.

-When a grade II sprain occurs, use of a weight-bearing brace or some supportive taping is common in early treatment.
-This helps to ease the pain and avoid stretching of the healing ligament.
-After a grade II injury, you can usually return to activity once the joint is stable and you are no longer having pain.
-This may take up to six weeks.
+When a grade II sprain occurs, use of a weight-bearing brace or some supportive taping is a conventional early treatment.
+This protection helps to ease the pain and avoid stretching of the healing ligament.
+After a grade II injury, you can usually return to activity once the joint is stable, and you are no longer having pain.
+Healing may take up to six weeks.
 Physiotherapy helps to hasten the healing process via electrical modalities, massage, strengthening and joint exercises to guide the direction that the ligament fibres heal.
-This helps to prevent a future tear and quickly return you to your pre-injury status.
+Well-aligned scar tissue helps to prevent a future tear and quickly return you to your pre-injury status.

 Knee Ligament Injuries

 - Knee Ligament Injuries

 - PCL Injury

 - MCL Sprain